If you want to know more about Colour Analysis then this post is for you…

 If we do not have a Colour Analysis Consultant in your area then google Colour Analysis with your locality and you will receive the local information which will help you to make a decision.

 You should look for someone who is regularly doing colour analysis.
 Without regular practice your consultant will lose their expertise quite quickly and you will be unlikely to have an accurate result.
 This may be identified if you find someone who is charging very little.
 It may be a hobby for them.
-A full colour analysis from a practising consultant will cost at least £100 and in many areas in the UK you could expect to pay £125-£150 (January 2020).
+A full colour analysis from a practising consultant will cost at least £100 and in many areas in the UK you should expect to pay £125-£150 (September 2023).

 Do not be tempted to have a group session either.
 Although it may be cheaper – we have already identified that this is a very individual process and result and therefore you should expect your consultants’ full attention and not share her time and expertise with others.